Confined space environment

 - In spaces such as pipes, sewers or manholes

-Oxygen deficiency can result from industrial processes or the storage of products, including:
+Oxygen deficiency can occur naturally, result from industrial processes or the storage of products, including:

 - Purging confined spaces with an inert gas to remove flammable or toxic gases, vapours or aerosols